scossin/IAMsystem/README.md

 ```

 See how it works by loading the Maven project in the example folder using your favorite IDE.
-If you notice some problems, please open an issue.
+If you notice a problem, please open an issue.

 ## Reference
 *    Cossin S, Jouhet V, Mougin F, Diallo G, Thiessard F. IAM at CLEF eHealth 2018: Concept Annotation and Coding in French Death Certificates. https://arxiv.org/abs/1807.03674